 The good news

-Parker has successfully launched such a solution: SensoNODE™ Blue sensors and SCOUT™ Mobile software.
-When used in tandem, SensoNODE sensors track an asset’s temperature, pressure, and humidity, and transmit the data wirelessly to the SCOUT Mobile platform, which can be downloaded to a mobile device.
+Parker has successfully launched such a solution: SensoNODE™ Blue Sensors and Voice of the Machine™ Mobile software.
+When used in tandem, SensoNODE Sensors track an asset’s temperature, pressure, vibration and humidity, and transmit the data wirelessly to the Voice of the Machine Mobile App.
 This gives users real-time and historic trends and easy-to-understand analyses of their asset conditions to help address dust-related issues before they escalate.

 Additional info on condition monitoring: